 Effexor Withdrawal Symptoms

-br> The majority of people attempting Effexor withdrawal experience an antidepressant withdrawal syndrome.
+Part 8: Additional Effexor Information The majority of people attempting Effexor withdrawal experience an antidepressant withdrawal syndrome.
 This is also known as Effexor discontinuation syndrome in the United States.
-In Europe it is call Effexor withdrawal side effects.
+In Europe it is called Effexor withdrawal side effects.
 The F.D.A. estimates 10% of those experiencing Effexor withdrawal will go back up on the Effexor because the withdrawal symptoms are too severe.

 The most common and debilitating Effexor withdrawal side effect is called "brain zaps."
 Brain zaps are described by people experiencing it as a; electrical jolt that tends to run from base of the neck up into their head.
 Another side effect that tends to run with brain zaps is a shiver, a feeling as your head is floating, dizziness, and/or a whirling sensation in the head.